Inklingo

 vivir

-Use 'vivir' when talking about being alive, the state of existing as a living being, or residing in a specific location.
+Use 'vivir' when talking about being alive, the state of existing, or the act of residing in a place, as it is the most general and widely used translation.

 A person standing on a lush green hill with arms outstretched under a bright sun, symbolizing vitality and the act of being alive.